BlackDevilOC/Substitue-Managment-/mobile/BUILD_APK.md

    eas build:list
    ```

-## Step 7: Install on your device
+## Step 6: Install on your device

 Transfer the APK to your Android device and install it.
 You might need to allow installation from unknown sources in your device settings.

-## Troubleshooting
+## Build Configuration

-- If you encounter credential issues: `eas credentials`
-- If you need to update the app version: Update `app.json` version field
-- For build-specific problems: Check the build logs on the Expo dashboard
+Our app has the following build profiles configured in `eas.json`:

+- **development**: For development and testing (includes development client)
+- **preview**: For internal distribution as APK files
+- **production**: For Play Store submission as AAB (Android App Bundle)

 ## Additional Commands

 - View build history: `eas build:list`
 - Cancel an in-progress build: `eas build:cancel`
-- Clear build cache: `eas build --clear-cache`
+- Build for production: `eas build -p android --profile production`

 ## Notes

-- The first build might take longer as Expo sets up the environment
-- Android builds typically take 10-15 minutes to complete
-- You need a valid app icon and splash screen in the `assets` folder as specified in `app.json`
+- The app is configured for offline capability with SQLite database
+- The app includes features for teacher management, absence tracking, and substitute assignment
+- All data is stored locally in the device for offline operation